Inbibo/shift_docs/docs/reference/shift_catalogs/filesystem.md

 Operator to write the given content to the provided file.
 Optionally one can turn on the createFile if the provided file does not exist.
 Otherwise it will raise an error.
 Optionally the writing mode can be modified.
-By default it is on writing mode(w).
+By default it is in writing mode(w).